jcarrag/interview/users/README.md

  ### Continuing
  In terms of what I'd add next:
+ 1. Testing of API timeouts and 500 server errors.
+(These cases are handled, but not yet tested).
- 1. A logger.
+ 2. A logger.
- 2. Domain-level migrations.
+ 3. Domain-level migrations.
 Something similar to [Stamina](https://github.com/scalapenos/stamina) which I found effective previously in an Akka app, which could be wired into the route level versioning.
- 3. Authentication, with session management, hashing & salting, and a way to determine and create admins.
+ 4. Authentication, with session management, hashing & salting, and a way to determine and create admins.
 Also, type-level privilege restrictions.
- 4. Deployment strategy.
+ 5. Deployment strategy.

 ## Instructions
 From inside `interview/users/` run: